 Canada.
 During the 1989-1993 quadrennium, Ontario Conference became aware of conflicts between our church structure and the laws of Canada.
 The issues included charitable status, board representation, and general issues of national sovereignty.
 Ontario Conference was forced to organize under its own Constitution, separate from the Constitution of 1841 which the rest of the denomination followed.
 This new entity adopted the name United Brethren Church in Canada.
 To enable them to continue as a part of the denomination, a new category was established: national conference.
-Since the matter has implications for all UB work beyond the United States, there will be continued study during the 1993-1997 quadrennium, with a final structure to be adopted by General Conference in 1997.
+The 1997 General Conference created a United States National Conference, though its duties were limited to matters pertaining to Joint Ministry Agreements with the Canadian church.